Tamaqua station

-Tamaqua is a disused railway station located in Tamaqua, Pennsylvania.
+The Tamaqua station is a disused railway station that is located in Tamaqua, Pennsylvania.
 It is part of the Tamaqua Historic District.

+It was listed on the National Register of Historic Places on December 26, 1985, as the Reading Railroad Passenger Station-Tamaqua.

+History and architectural features

+19th century

-The station was originally constructed by the Philadelphia and Reading Railroad in 1874, which had earlier acquired the Little Schuylkill Navigation Railroad and Coal Company.
-It is a one-story brick building in the Italianate style.
-An addition was made to the original 1874 building in 1880, giving it a "T-plan."
+This station was originally built by the Philadelphia and Reading Railroad in 1874, which had earlier acquired the Little Schuylkill Navigation, Railroad and Coal Company.
+It is a one-story brick building that was designed in the Italianate style.

+In 1880, an addition was made to the original 1874, giving it a T-plan.
 In 1885, a freight house was added.

+20th century

 The station ceased train operations in 1961 and was formally abandoned in 1981.

-In 1984, a local family offered to purchase the railroad station and proposed that the building would be turned into a museum, similar to Steamtown, U.S.A. in Scranton, Pennsylvania.
+In 1984, a local family offered to purchase the railroad station and proposed that the building would be turned into a museum, similar to Steamtown, U.S.A. in Scranton.

-It was listed on the National Register of Historic Places on December 26, 1985, as the Reading Railroad Passenger Station--Tamaqua.
+On December 26, 1985, it was listed on the National Register of Historic Places as Reading Railroad Passenger Station—Tamaqua.

+21st century

 Following a $1.5 million restoration, the building was reopened in 2004 as a heritage center.

-In 2023, the station is featured on a USPS Forever stamp in a 5-stamp "Railroad Stations" series.
+In 2023, the station was featured on a USPS Forever stamp in a 5-stamp "Railroad Stations" series.
 The stamp illustrations were made by Down the Street Designs, and Derry Noyes served as the art director.